 You will have more legal resources.
 It’s crucial for the HOA to have representation for contract disputes, collections, etc. A reputable management company will have a legal staff and who can walk you through many of the legal concerns that might befall an HOA.

-Ultimately, the benefit of having the right management company offset the cost associated with professional management.
+Ultimately, the benefit of having the right management company offsets the cost associated with professional management.

 How do we go about selecting the right management company?